dhoer/chef-windows_home/README.md

 #### Attributes

 - `username` - Username of account to create and populate home directory for.
 Defaults to name of the resource block.
 - `password` - The password of the user (required).
+- `confidential` - Ensure that sensitive resource data is not logged by the chef-client.
+Default: `true`.

 #### Example